A Story that's been brewing for over 300 years

 In 1990 Shepherd Neame produced Spitfire to commemorate the 50th anniversary of the Battle of Britain.
 Much like its aerial namesake, Spitfire took off thanks, in part, to its cheeky Dads Army-style humour.

 In 1991 Bobby's son Jonathan Neame joined the company.
 He was appointed Managing Director in 1999 and Chief Executive in 2003.

 In 2004 the company undertook a major upgrade with the installation of a new keg plant and the opening of a new distribution centre.
 It followed that with a new cask packaging operation in 2007 and bottling line in 2009 respectively.

-Bobby Neame stepped down as chairman in 2005, with Miles Templeman taking the position, and retired from the board a year later.
-He is now Shepherd Neame's first Company President and has worked at the brewery for more than 50 years.
+Bobby Neame stepped down as chairman in 2005, and retired from the board a year later.
+He passed away in 2019, aged 85.

 A New Era